suhanichoudharry/AntidoteAI/README.md

 ## RESULT

 The presented tool addresses the escalating challenges in cybersecurity by leveraging machine learning in the realms of malware and phishing detection.
-The PE-Scanner, utilizing TPOT-optimized XGBoost Classifier, demonstrates exceptional performance in identifying and quarantining malicious files, achieving an impressive accuracy of 98.45%.
-Similarly, the URL-Scanner, employing TPOT and GradientBoostingClassifier, showcases a robust defense against phishing attacks, with a classification accuracy of 97.4%.
+The **PE-Scanner, utilizing TPOT-optimized XGBoost Classifier, demonstrates exceptional performance in identifying and quarantining malicious files, achieving an impressive accuracy of 98.45%**.
+Similarly, the **URL-Scanner, employing TPOT and GradientBoostingClassifier, showcases a robust defense against phishing attacks, with a classification accuracy of 97.4%**.

 Beyond cybersecurity threats, the tool extends its capabilities to enhance overall system health and performance.
 The RAM-Booster efficiently manages system resources, presenting both AI-driven and manual intervention options for dynamic RAM management.
 The Junk File Remover contributes to digital file organization by identifying and eliminating duplicate and unnecessary files, promoting a clutter-free environment.